speedcontrol/nodecg-speedcontrol/README.md

 ![Schedule Import Before Import](READMES/img/schedule-import-1.png)

 Next you will see a list of dropdowns.
 These are used to select which columns in your schedule relate to which information in the run data.
 The import tries to automatically select the appropriate columns, but if something is wrong you can change it here.
-Also available here is an option on how the players in the *Players* column should be split.
-See [Schedule-Formatting.md](READMES/Schedule-Formatting.md) for more information on how the *Players* column data should be formatted.
+Also available here is an option on how the players in the *Players* column should be split; see [Schedule-Formatting.md](READMES/Schedule-Formatting.md) for more information on what these options mean and how the *Players* column data should be formatted.
 Once you have everything selected correctly, click on the *Import* button.

 ![Schedule Import Import Settings](READMES/img/schedule-import-2.png)